confluentinc/confluent-cloud-secrets-engine/README.md

 export SHA256=$(sha256sum bin/vault-ccloud-secrets-engine | cut -d' ' -f1)
 ```

+## 4. Export Config
-## 4. In another shell set the vault address, vault token and register the plugin with the type being a "secret" and passing in the SHA of the binary.
+In another shell set the vault address, vault token and register the plugin with the type being a "secret" and passing in the SHA of the binary.
 ```shell
 export VAULT_ADDR='http://0.0.0.0:8200'
 export VAULT_TOKEN=12345